Preamble

 The President and Vice President shall be elected jointly by the direct vote of the citizens of the United States; such elections shall be conducted through a system where Voters rank Candidates in order of choice.
 Choices ranked higher on a ballot shall be counted first, but if no Candidate receives a majority after counting the first-ranked votes, then the Candidate with the fewest first-choice votes shall be removed from counting.
 Such ballots that ranked the removed Candidate as their lowest choice shall therefor be counted as the voters’ second-choice.
 The process shall repeat until one candidate has received a majority of the remaining votes.

-The Congress may determine the Day and Place for electing the President and Vice President; which shall be the same throughout the United States.
+The Times, Places, and Manner of holding Elections for the President and Vice President, shall be prescribed in each State by the constitution thereof; but The Congress may determine the Day for electing the President and Vice President; which shall be the same throughout the United States.

-No Person shall be eligible to President or Vice President who shall not have attained to the Age of thirty Years, and been twenty Years a Citizen and Resident within the United States, nor have attained the Age of full Retirement, nor shall any person be elected to the office of the President more than twice, and no person who has held the office of President, or acted as President, for more than two years of a term to which some other person was elected President shall be elected to the office of the President more than once.
+No Person shall be eligible to President or Vice President who shall not have attained to the Age of thirty Years or attained the Age of seventy Years, and been twenty Years a Citizen and Resident within the United States, nor shall any person be elected to the office of the President more than twice, and no person who has held the office of President, or acted as President, for more than two years of a term to which some other person was elected President shall be elected to the office of the President more than once.

 The terms of the President and the Vice President shall begin at noon on the 20th day of January, and before they enter on the Execution of their Office, they shall take the following Oath or Affirmation:—“I do solemnly swear (or affirm) that I will faithfully execute the Office of (Vice) President of the United States, and will to the best of my Ability, preserve, protect and defend the People and Constitution of the United States.”

 In case of the removal of the President from office or of their death, the Vice President shall become President.
-If removal is done from resignation or Impeachment, then Vice President shall act as the President only until the House elects a new President and Vice President who shall hold the same prerequisites as the former President and Vice President, who shall hold their offices no longer than the rest of the term.
-Such temporary President and Vice President who finishes such terms shall not have their eligibility effected for candidacy for President or Vice President for any future public election for such offices, but no temporary President or Vice President shall be permitted to hold temporary office again.
+If removal is done from resignation or conviction from Impeachment, then Vice President shall act as the President only until the House elects a new President and Vice President, with such Election occurring no longer than sixty days after resignation or conviction from Impeachment, who shall hold the same prerequisites as the former President and Vice President and hold their temporary offices no longer than the rest of the term.
+Such temporary President and Vice President who finishes such terms shall not have their eligibility effected for candidacy for President or Vice President for any future public election for such offices, but no temporary President or Vice President shall be permitted to hold such temporary office again.

 Whenever there is a vacancy in the office of the Vice President, the President shall nominate a Vice President who shall take office upon confirmation by a majority vote of both Houses of Congress.